 Guidelines and protocols

 The most important part of good practice is its ethical quotient.
 Whether it is Orthopaedic or Spine Surgery practice, whether it’s a doctor or an engineer, you have to be ethical.
-Sticking to ethics ensures that there is no breach in norms related to particular condition in medicine which varies from case to case basis.
-If you follow ethics, chances of ou going wrong are negligible.
+Sticking to ethics ensures that there is no breach in norms related to a particular condition in medicine which varies from case to case basis.
+If you follow ethics, the chances of you going wrong are negligible.

-Work places which follow good sitting behaviour
+Workplaces that follow good sitting behaviour

 About the author